sagarshah97/cobblr/README.md

 - The above code has been adapted from [Stripe](https://stripe.com/docs/stripe-js/react) which is implemented in their official documentation.
 - [Stripe](https://stripe.com/docs/stripe-js/react)'s code was used as a reference to understand on how to integrate stripe payment gateway in our application in React.
-- [Stripe](https://stripe.com/docs/stripe-js/react)'s code was modified by [Sagar Paresh Shah](sg355741@dal.ca) by writing the custom template as per my requirements.
+- [Stripe](https://stripe.com/docs/stripe-js/react)'s code was modified by writing the custom template as per the requirements.

 ### backend/app/components/shoes/shoes.model.js